redcatphp/strategy/README.md

 ### defineClass

- You can use this API to automatically interchange constructor params or setters params by name with arbitrary variables setted in Wire (see [arbitrary data](http://redcatphp.com/wire-dependency-injection#arbitrary-data)).
+ You can use this API to automatically interchange constructor params or setters params by name with arbitrary variables setted in Ding (see [arbitrary data](http://redcatphp.com/ding-dependency-injection#arbitrary-data)).
  It's a convenient way to decouple somes common configuration variables from classes rules definitions.
  By prefixing an associative or numeric key of array with "*$*", the value will be used to point the variable that have to be used instead.
 You can use a "*.*" (dot) in the pointer to traverse an array.
 Let's take an example: